 Shropshire is home to some of the most fantastic historical sites in the entire country.
-From the impressive remains at Wroxeter Roman City, the fourth largest Roman settlement in England, to Brunel’s world famous Ironbridge, Shropshire has something for everyone.
+From the impressive remains at Wroxeter Roman City, the fourth largest Roman settlement in England, to Abraham Derby III’s world famous Ironbridge, Shropshire has something for everyone.

 Originally a part of the Welsh kingdom of Powys, Shropshire was annexed to the Anglo-Saxon kingdom of Mercia sometime in the eighth century AD.
 Shortly afterwards, King Offa looked to fortify his new territory by constructing Offa’s Dyke, a huge 115 mile defensive earthwork stretching from the River Severn to just north of modern day Oswestry.
 Shropshire boasts some of the best preserved stretches of the Dyke.